jsoprych/ParseCsv/README.md

 3) access the grid containing the parsed results with the getGrid() method:

-From the grid reference, you can access any field/column value using standard vector container methods.
+From the grid variable, you can access any field/column value using standard vector container methods.
 	e.g. string value = grid[row][col];

 ```C++